guettli/second-central-list-effect/README.md

 Sooner or later you get more flashing and distracting chat messages than you got emails in the past.

+# Example: From Sharepoint to ...

+There so many alternatives to Sharepoint, and at least I don't see that the bandwagen effect has already settled to one prominent alternative.
+I will use Foo has imaginary alternative.

+It is hard to find relevant information in your current intranet?

+Then you search for alternatives.

+I think Foo is the right tool.
+It has nice features ....

+# Example: From SAP to ...

+This is a change which most people avoid up to now.

 # Alternatives?